 As we said, we believe short-term disability insurance isn’t worth the money.
 But, we address its elimination periods here should you decide to purchase a plan yourself or through your employer, if available.

 The main differences between short-term and long-term disability insurance are many, including the waiting period.

 Here are the most common short-term disability insurance elimination periods:

-- 0/7 – the “0” refers to the waiting period on an accident and the “7” means the waiting period on an illness.
+- 0/7 – the “0” refers to the waiting period for an accident and the “7” means the waiting period for an illness.
 In other words, you will have an immediate benefit upon a disability via an accident and eligibility on the 8th day due to an illness.

 - 0/14 – 14 day waiting period on illness